 “Fang-sharp science fiction: witty, readable and simply bristling with lupine splendour.” – Adam Roberts, author of Jack Glass

 “Droll, and very funny in places...
 I enjoyed this a lot.” – Dave Hutchinson, author of Europe At Midnight.

-Available as an A5 paperback and a special numbered hardback edition, signed by the author and limited to just 50 copies.
+Available as a Kindle, an A5 paperback and a special numbered hardback edition, signed by the author and limited to just 50 copies.